Ben-project-things/PlannerProject/README.txt

 Overview:
+The goal of this codebase is to implement a system which allows a client to interact with a planner system.
+It is assumed that the user is familiar with what XML files are and how they are formatted.

 Quick start:
 To get started, the user would create a PlannerSystem with no inputs, or supply it an existing list